-To cable your router:
+To connect your router to a modem:

-- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - 2.
-Plug in and turn on your modem.

-If your modem uses a battery backup, put the battery back in. - 3.
-Connect your modem to the Internet port of your router with the yellow Ethernet cable that came with your router. - 4.
-Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
-If the Power LED does not light, press the Power On/Off button on the rear panel of the router.
+- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
+Connect your modem to the Internet port of your router with the Ethernet cable that came with your router.